widdix/node-route53-updater/README.md

 	route53-updater --action UPDATE --hostedZoneName yourdomain.com. --recordSetName test.yourdomain.com. --ttl 60 --metadata public-hostname --type CNAME

+By default route53-updater will lookup the IP address against the Amazon Metadata Service.
+If running outside Amazon, you can use the first IPv4 address on an interface by specifying an --iface option

+	route53-updater --action UPDATE --hostedZoneName yourdomain.com. --recordSetName test.yourdomain.com. --iface eth0

 The instance running the script needs the following IAM access rights:

 	{